000

 • A finished product on day one that never needs updating again.
 Websites are living tools, not finished products

 Who it’s right for: An established business where the website is a real channel for revenue, leads, or credibility.
 A professional services firm where every prospect Googles you before calling.
 A regional or national business where the site is part of how you compete.
-A business doing $1M to $20M in annual revenue where a $20,000 website investment is reasonable in context.
+A business doing $1M to $20M in annual revenue where a real website investment is reasonable in context.

 Red flag: An “agency” that’s actually one person with subcontractors.
 Ask who’s on the team, who designs, who builds, who manages your account.
 If the answers are vague, you’re hiring a freelancer with overhead pricing.